apache/pulsar-site/docs/tutorials-tenant.md

 Id: tutorials-tenant
 title: How to set up a tenant
 sidebar_label: "Set up a tenant"
-description: Learn to set up a tenant in Pulsar.
+description: Learn how to set up a tenant in Pulsar.

 ---